MatthewHeinen/JavaConcurrencyProject/src/jungle/README-synchronization.txt

 In addition, no deadlock or livelock will be found in this solution as each side is taking turns and not going on the ladder at the same time.
 Finally, there will be no starvation as both sides each take turns on going across the ladder.
 Everything I mentioned here is with the correct implementation of semaphores for the rungs and objects for the buffers at the ends of the ladders.
-Therefore, this is why my solution is valid for this part of the lab.
+Therefore, this is why my solution is valid for this part of the lab and part 3 is therefore completed.